sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-text-skills.md

 }
 ```

+>New!
+Entity Recognition skill initial types were "Person", "Location" and "Oragnization".
+Types "Quantity", "Datetime", "URL" and "Email" were added on November 28th, 2018.
+This means that Entity Recognition Skill can be used 7 times in the same skillset. **But you can't use the same type twice in the same skillset**.

 ### Validate that the  Request has been successful

 Send the request.
 The web test tool should return a status code of **201 Created** confirming success.